ab4d/Ab4d.SharpEngine.Samples/README.md

 ## Building for macOS and iOS

 The following changes are required to use Ab4d.SharpEngine on macOS and iOS:
-- .Net 8 is requried to use Ab4d.SharpEngine on iOS (because function pointers do not work with .Net 7 on iOS).
-Mac Catalyst can run on .Net 7, but it is recommended to use .Net 8.
-It is possible to use preview version of .Net 8 - at the time of writing this preview 7 was used.
+- .Net 8 is requried to use Ab4d.SharpEngine on iOS (because function pointers do not work with .Net 7 and previous .Net versions on iOS).

-- To use preview version of .Net 8 in Visual Studio for Mac, you need to enable .Net 8.
-This is done in Preferences / Preview Features / check "Use the .NEt 8 SDK if installed".

 - The 3D scene that is rendered by Ab4d.SharpEngine is shown by using SKCanvasView.
-To use that control, add reference to SkiaSharp.Views.Maui.Controls NuGet package.
-The add ".UseSkiaSharp()" to the bulder setup in the MauiProgram.cs file.
+To use that control, add a reference to SkiaSharp.Views.Maui.Controls NuGet package.
+The add ".UseSkiaSharp()" to the builder setup in the MauiProgram.cs file.

 - Add libMoltenVK.dylib from the Vulkan SDK to the projects so that the library can be loaded at runtime.
-Note that there are different builds for iOS and for Catalyst (the lates use the version of macOS).
-When running the version of Mac Catalyst the sample app can also use the library from the installed Vulkan SDK.
-The preview 7 version of .Net 8 and the Visual Studio for Mac v17.6 can sometimes produce "clang++ exited with code 1" error when compiling.
-I do not know why this happens and how to solve that.
-Sometimes it helps to delete obj and bin folder and restart the Visual Studio.
-If this do not help, remove the inclusion of libMoltenVK.dylib for Catalyst - in this case install the Vulkan SKD to the computer and the Catalyst app will use the library from Vulkan SKD folder.
+Note that there are different builds for iOS and for Catalyst (the latest use the version of macOS).

-- To run the app in iOS, the application need to have provisioning profile set.
-One option is to follow the instructions on the following page: https://learn.microsoft.com/en-us/dotnet/maui/ios/capabilities?tabs=vs Another option is to open the project in the Rider IDE, then right-click on the project and select "Open in Xcode".
+- To run the app in iOS, the application needs to have a provisioning profile set.
+One option is to follow the instructions on the following page: [Create a provisioning profile](https://learn.microsoft.com/en-us/dotnet/maui/ios/capabilities?view=net-maui-8.0&tabs=vs#create-a-provisioning-profile).
+Another option is to open the project in the Rider IDE, then right-click on the project and select "Open in Xcode".
 Rider will create the Xcode project file and open it in Xcode.
 There you can click on the project file and in the "Certificates, Identifiers & Profiles" tab create an ad-hoc provisioning profile (allow having up to 3 development apps installed at the same time).
-See more: https://developer.apple.com/help/account/manage-profiles/create-a-development-provisioning-profile/ Note that to create the provisioning profile, the ApplicationId (in csproj file) needs to be in a form of "com.companyName.appName" - this is then used as a Bundle Id.
+See more: [Create a development provisioning profile](https://developer.apple.com/help/account/manage-profiles/create-a-development-provisioning-profile/).
+Note that to create the provisioning profile, the ApplicationId (in csproj file) needs to be in a form of "com.companyName.appName" - this is then used as a Bundle Id.